neondatabase/website/content/docs/introduction/billing.md

 ### Pricing calculator

-The Neon website [Pricing](https://neon.tech/pricing) page provides a calculator that allows you to estimate monthly costs based on the usage amounts that you provide.
+The Neon website [Pricing](https://neon.tech/pricing) page provides a calculator that allows you to estimate monthly costs based on usage amounts that you provide.

 ![Pricing page calculator](/docs/introduction/pricing_page_calculator.png)

 ### Pro Plan Cost Estimator

 The **Billing** page in the Neon Console provides a **Pro Plan Cost Estimation** tool, which estimates [Pro plan](/docs/introduction/pro-plan) costs based on your current project usage.
-It can help answer the question, "What would be my monthly cost to date if I upgraded to the Pro plan?"
-To use this tool, navigate to the **Billing** page from the sidebar of the Neon Console and select **Estimate costs**.
+If you have ever wondered, "How much would my monthly cost be if I upgraded to the Neon Pro plan today?", this tool provides the answer.
+To access it, navigate to the **Billing** page via the sidebar of the Neon Console and select **Estimate costs**.

 ![Pro Plan Cost Estimation tool](/docs/introduction/billing_page_calculator.png)